 Edible Earthscaping is a philosophy, a lifestyle and a farming style that embodies the ebb and flow of nature.
 Rather than attempting to control or manipulate nature, it strives to blend with the natural tendencies of soil, climate, flora and fauna to achieve a diverse ecosystem loaded with food.

 This is the vision my wife Haruka and I embrace as we foster the evolution of the Edible Earthscapes.
 Although we are not certified organic, there is no place on our farm for chemical fertilizers, pesticides or herbicides.
 Weeds are controlled through cover cropping, mulch and hand pulling.
 Pests are controlled through companion planting, crop rotation and attracting a plethora of predators.
 Fertilizer comes from composted horse manure, compost made on site and compost tea made from our own compost.

-Starting in the spring of 2015, we will be collaborating with Luke of Branches Ecological Landscapes to provide garden consulting, design, installation and maintenance services within the triangle region.
+Since the spring of 2015, we have been collaborating with Luke of Branches Ecological Landscapes to provide garden consulting, design, installation and maintenance services within the triangle region.
 For the past 6 years, Luke has been self-employed as a consultant designing, implementing and maintaining permaculture-based systems for private residences.
 He also has 9 years experience working on organic farms.
 Luke’s permaculture experience combined with our 7 years of experience in natural farming and annual vegetable production provides a well-balanced team of experts to help you grow the garden of your dreams.